Pijamas Hombre Cortos Tela

 To break the vicious cycle of fast fashion, there are several strategies that deserve separate discussion.
 The first thing to do in any case is to change the mindset, adopt a minimalist approach, or at least start buying less.
 Buy less, invest in quality instead of quantity, plan what to buy based on lifestyle and personal taste.

-The important thing, as in all things, is to have the desire to change
+The important thing, as in all things, is to have the desire to change.

 Pajamas and Fast Fashion